angelolz/lyricbot/README.md

 - View all current song requests
 - View all past winners of the song wheel

+# Building
+- Remove the `.example` extension from the property files.
+- Fill in the empty fields in both property files.
+- Run all sql queries in the `tables.sql` file.
+- Run the main method of `main.LyricBot`.

 If you have any questions, feel free to ping me in the servers. :)